georgtree/rbc-tk9/docs/barchart.md

 A **barchart** widget has several configurable components: coordinate axes, data elements, legend, grid, cross hairs, pens, postscript, and annotation markers.
 Each component can be queried or modified.

- - `axis` - Up to four coordinate axes (two X−coordinate and two Y−coordinate axes) can be displayed, but you can create and use any number of axes.
+ - `axis` - Up to four coordinate axes (two X-coordinate and two Y-coordinate axes) can be displayed, but you can create and use any number of axes.
 Axes control what region of data is displayed and how the data is scaled.
 Each axis consists of the axis line, title, major and minor ticks, and tick labels.
 Tick labels display the value at each major tick.